celery/celery/docs/userguide/monitoring.rst

     $ celery -A proj flower

-The default port is http://localhost:5555, but you can change this using the `--port` argument:
+The default port is http://localhost:5555, but you can change this using the :option:`--port <flower --port>` argument:

 .. code-block:: console

     $ celery -A proj flower --port=5555

-Broker URL can also be passed through the `--broker` argument :
+Broker URL can also be passed through the :option:`--broker <celery --broker>` argument :

 .. code-block:: console